jones-lab-tamu/CBAS/README.md

 ### Advanced: Using Experimental Encoder Models

 CBAS allows power users to experiment with different feature encoder models on a per-project basis.
-To do this, find the cbas_config.yaml.example file in the application's root directory.
-Copy this file into the root of your specific CBAS project folder (i.e., the folder that contains the `cameras/`, `data_sets/`, `models/`, and `recordings/` sbufolders) and rename it to cbas_config.yaml.
+To do this, find the `cbas_config.yaml.example` file in the application's root directory.
+Copy this file into the root of your specific CBAS project folder (i.e., the folder that contains the `cameras/`, `data_sets/`, `models/`, and `recordings/` subfolders) and rename it to `cbas_config.yaml`.
 Edit the file to select the desired model.

+> [!WARNING]
-Note that using experimental models like DINOv3 may require additional installation steps.
+> Using experimental models like DINOv3 may require additional installation steps, such as authenticating with Hugging Face Hub.
+This will also require re-encoding all videos in that project.

 --------------
 ## Hardware Requirements